 The perfect car for winter driving

 Fix also notes that if you don’t have the appropriate, winterized vehicle that will carry you and yours safely on a snowy, icy, cold, and potentially dangerous winter road trip, consider renting a truck or an SUV for your unlimited mileage car rental needs.
-Check out these remarkable winter road trips to plan right now.

 Renting a car to drive cross-country

 There’s nothing like the great American cross-country road trip but putting upwards of 5,000 miles on your own car is likely a deal-breaker.
 If you’ve never rented a car for a road trip, you are probably wondering, how far can you drive with a rental car?
 The answer, in most cases, is however far you want!
 Most U.S. rental car companies offer unlimited mileage car rentals, meaning there is no limit on how far you can go.
 If you’re searching for a cross-country car rental, simply make sure you’re booking an unlimited mileage car rental.
-Read about the craziest things people have left behind in rental cars.

 Is it cheaper to rent a car for a road trip?

 Not only won’t you need to double mask in a rental car, Jeff Miller, of Our Passion For Travel, says that because the average rental car cost tends to go down during longer rentals, renting a car for a road trip may be cheaper than even flying to your destination.
 Plus, you won’t have to sit shoulder to shoulder with strangers while wearing one or two masks on an airplane.
 Miller reminds us to consider all of the costs when pricing a road trip vs. flying, saying that, “It’s not just the point-to-point cost.
 With a flight, there is transport to the airport, potential parking of your own vehicle, and of course the flight cost.
 If you’re worried about spending money on gas, don’t worry—here’s how to save on gas.

 FAQs on Car Rental Insurance